-The modules are optional on-board modules of the $rc_visard NG$ and require separate ItemPick or BoxPick licenses (Section 9.7) to be purchased.
-The +Match extension of BoxPick requires an extra license.
+The module is an optional on-board module of the rc\visard NG and requires a separate BoxPick license (Section 9.7) to be purchased.
+The +Match extension requires an extra license.

-6.2.4.2 Detection of items (BoxPick)
+6.2.5.2 Detection of items

 There are two different types of models for the rectangles to be detected by the BoxPick module.